 The Department of Technology’s delegations fall into one of four general groups:

-Group 1 – Desktop and Mobile Computing Delegations – Agencies/state entities that have established and currently maintain an acceptable Technology Recovery Plan and plan for the appropriate application of desktop and mobile computing will be delegated authority for the acquisition of equipment and software to support their desktop and mobile computing activities.
+Group 1 – Desktop and Mobile Computing Delegations: Agencies/state entities that have established and currently maintain an acceptable Technology Recovery Plan and plan for the appropriate application of desktop and mobile computing will be delegated authority for the acquisition of equipment and software to support their desktop and mobile computing activities.
 See SAM Section 4989.2.

-Group 2 – Commercial-off-the-Shelf (COTS) Software and Cloud Software-as-a- Service (SaaS) Delegations – Agencies/state entities are delegated the authority for the approval and acquisition of COTS software and Cloud SaaS solutions which are classified as Delegated (see SAM Section 4819.37 for a list of Project Delegation Criteria).
-The acquisition must meet “ALL” of the followingconditions:
+Group 2 – Commercial-off-the-Shelf (COTS) Software and Cloud Software-as-a- Service (SaaS) Delegations: Agencies/state entities are delegated the authority for the approval and acquisition of COTS software and Cloud SaaS solutions which are classified as Delegated (see SAM Section 4819.37 for a list of Project Delegation Criteria).
+The acquisition must meet “ALL” of the following conditions:

 Software licenses and consulting services will be acquired through a leveraged purchasing agreement managed by the Department of General Services (e.g. CMAS or MSA) or through one of the Department of Technology’s Data Center Service Offerings.